ThatRex/asterisk-extensibles/app-music-player/README.md

 <summary><h3>Instructions</h3></summary>

 1. Convert your music using the provided [conversion script](../#conversion-script).
-2. Prepend the track numbers with a unique track number like followed by a period.
+2. Prepend the track names with a unique track number like followed by a period.
 Example:
     ```
-    1. Track A
+    1. Track A.wav
-    2. Track B
+    2. Track B.wav
-    3. Track C
+    3. Track C.wav
     ```
 3. FTP into your PBX, then copy your named and converted tracks into `/var/lib/asterisk/sounds/music/`.
 4. You can now dial the music app extension then enter a track number.